chedsapp/raytracer.js/README.md

-Browser based ray tracer written in GLSL and JS
+Browser based ray tracer written in GLSL and JS.

+# How to run

+Edit code in `src/index.html`, run locally or copy and paste text inside `src/base64encoded.txt` into browser url bar.
+Press the play button in the bottom right and click the screen to move the camera.
+Controls listed below.

 # Screenshots